scellecs/morpeh/README.md

 ```

 This value is not tied to a specific ``World``, so it needs to be set before starting ECS, so that all newly created stashes of this type in any ``World`` have the specified capacity.

+#### ⚙️ Collections

+Morpeh provides a small set of custom lightweight collections that perform faster under IL2CPP compared to standard library collections.

+**FastList**

+Identical to List<T>, additionally supports RemoveSwapBack operations and provides more control over the internal list structure.
+Also includes methods that allow bypassing array bounds checking.

+**IntHashMap & LongHashMap**

+Identical to Dictionary<int, T> and Dictionary<long, T> respectively, but only supports positive range of keys.
+Significantly outperforms the dictionary in terms of performance.
+Allows getting elements by ref.

+**IntHashSet**

+Lightweight version of HashSet<int>.
+Has similar optimizations to IntHashMap but without value storage overhead.
+Supports only positive range of keys.

+**BitSet**

+Optimized lightweight implementation of a bit array, resizes significantly faster.

 ---